What is FESP?

 How often do I need to see my coaches?

-Students are required to meet with their achievement coach 3 times per semester, and another 3 times per semester with their financial coach.
+Students are required to meet with their achievement coach 3 times per semester.
 Students have access to the career development coordinator for career guidance at any point in time.
 There are no requirements for meeting with the career development coordinator, but you are encouraged to use their services as much as possible.